 Best for: Accountants and bookkeepers managing multiple QuickBooks files.

-Dext has built its reputation around multi-client practice management, and that focus shows.
-Its automatic receipt fetching pulls documents from email inboxes and supplier portals without manual uploads.
-Categorization learns from your corrections over time, improving accuracy across client files.
+Dext is built for multi-client practice management, and it shows.
+Automatic receipt fetching pulls documents from email inboxes and supplier portals without manual uploads, and categorization learns from your corrections over time, improving accuracy across client files.

 QuickBooks integration is direct and fairly deep.
 Dext creates expense transactions inside QuickBooks Online, matches them against bank feeds, and applies your category mappings.
 For bookkeepers reconciling across dozens of client files, this automation removes significant manual entry.